LLNL/merlin/docs/examples/hello.md

 cat hello_samples_<timestamp>/step_1/*/*/*.out hello_<timestamp>/step_2/*.out
 ```

-The outputs should look like similar to this (the names presented here will vary):
+The outputs should look similar to this (the names presented here will vary):

 !!! success